kellpossible/libgdx-atc-sim/docs/Building_Editing_Documentation.md

 ### Clean

 Occasionally the cache gets a little messed up and items can go missing from the index or toolbar.
-In this case you can clean the build to allow the documenation to be rebuilt from scratch with this command:
+In this case you can clean the build to allow the documentation to be rebuilt from scratch with this command:

 	$ make clean